bilalfba/assembly-node-red-demo/README.md

-Node-RED Bluemix Demo for the Assembly Workshop on STT/TSS, Personality Inshights, and Tone Analyzer
+Node-RED Bluemix Demo for the Assembly Workshop on STT/TSS, Personality Insights, and Tone Analyzer
 ====================================

 ## Node-RED in IBM Bluemix